I’ve been disturbed recently at what certifies in the movies as a PG, 12, 15 or 18 audience.

-If you or anyone you know is suffering from a recent or historical trauma, please know that it’s not a long or drawn out process to return the foundations of your life to being strong again.
-With Human Given’s therapy, it can happen as quickly as 1-3 hour-long session.
+If you or anyone you know is suffering from a recent or historical trauma, please know that it’s not a long or drawn out process to restore the foundations of your life to being strong again.
+With Human Given’s therapy, it can happen as quickly as two or three hour-long sessions.
 I’ve had ex-service people seek help with Healthy Chat having struggled for decades.
-Most are clear thinking, confident and re-building their lives well in less than a month.
+Most are clear thinking, confident and re-building their lives confidently in less than a month.
 No medication.
 No long, drawn out discussion about the event itself.

 Our children are learning to ask for help as soon as there’s an issue.
 As teenagers, adults and pensioners, for our emotional and mental wellbeing, we must learn to do the same.